 Offering tuition to a wide range of people from complete beginners to those preparing for BHS exams.
-Ridden and ground work tuition.
+Ridden and non-ridden tuition.
 Location - your yard or mine.

 I teach all disciplines of riding and specialise in dressage training.